sigp/lighthouse/book/src/become-a-validator-docker.md

 ```

 Watch the output of this command for the `Saved new validator to disk` log, as
-the `voting_pubkey` is primary identifier for your new validator.
+the `voting_pubkey` is the primary identifier for your new validator.
 This is
 useful for finding your validator in block explorers.
 Here's an example of the
 log: